 Remove the pillowcase each time you see a stain and soak it immediately to prevent the stain from setting.
 Allowing the stain to dry will always make it that much more difficult to remove.

 Find a New Pillow

 If you're not wearing creams or makeup to bed and you're still having problems with facial oils showing on your pillowcase, then perhaps the pillow's fabric and your skin are not compatible.
 It might be a good idea to check the fabric content of the pillow to see if it should be changed.
-Sweating is perfectly normal and there are ways of getting rid of stains, but an unusual sweating pattern should be investigated.
+Sweating is perfectly normal and there are ways of getting rid of sweat stains, but an unusual sweating pattern should be investigated.

 When you purchase through links on our site, we may earn commissions at no cost to you.